Your head hurts – that much you know.

 If you feel like you’re off balance and couldn’t possibly walk a straight line, it may be a vestibular migraine.

-This is characterized by symptoms of vertigo (dizziness) and very little headache, says Dr. Silberstein.
+This is characterised by symptoms of vertigo (dizziness) and very little headache, says Dr Silberstein.

 And it’s incredibly common – 40 percent of migraine sufferers have vestibular problems at one time, according to the nonprofit VeDA.